varfco/help/id_ID/rules.create.md

 Kemudian, Firefly III merespon dengan melakukan tindakan.
 Anda dapat menambahkan sebanyak mungkin tindakan yang Anda inginkan, dalam urutan apapun.

 Rules are also applied to imported transactions, if you want to.

+Read more about rules in [the official documentation](https://firefly-iii.readthedocs.io/en/latest/advanced/rules.html).